ondrej-kvasnovsky/docker-handbook/picking-os/build-docker-image.md

 When developer pushed code, the hook will checkout the code.
 Then it will build and tags docker image.
 When that is done, it restarts the servers.

+> We can have multiple git repositories on one server, that can become handy when we want to have a server with multiple services running

 Lets create a git repository on the staging server.
 And add a hook that will rebuild the docker container.

 ```